greg-js/arch-wiki-md-repo/wiki/_content/Poulsbo.md

 ## Modesetting driver and dual monitor Setup

 To setup different resolution for external monitor using [xrandr](https://wiki.archlinux.org/index.php/Xrandr), xf86-video-modesetting provided by package [xorg-server](https://www.archlinux.org/packages/?name=xorg-server) from official repo is needed.
-If you choose to use the git package ([xf86-video-modesetting-git](https://aur.archlinux.org/packages/xf86-video-modesetting-git/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/xf86-video-modesetting-git)]</sup>), remember to recompile it after a new version of [Xorg](/index.php/Xorg "Xorg").
+If you choose to use the git package ([xf86-video-modesetting-git](https://aur.archlinux.org/packages/xf86-video-modesetting-git/)), remember to recompile it after a new version of [Xorg](/index.php/Xorg "Xorg").
 After installing, an [Xorg](/index.php/Xorg "Xorg") file is needed to setup the driver.
 Use this for device section:

  `/etc/X11/xorg.conf.d/20-gpudriver.conf`